internet-sicherheit/Hermes/README.md

 It is also possible to monitor the cuckoo nodes and their status.
 This functionality is realised by the information-component.
 It shows the node cpu usage as well as the status of the current job.

 Hermes was developed as part of http://www.ites-project.org/

+# Building the Sources

+## Database
+Hermes uses PostgreSQL as database backend.
+You may change this on your demand.

+Because the unit test will also use PostgreSQL by default, please use it for development.
+Here we recommend to use the 'library/postgres' Docker container.

+To use it just run:

+`docker run --name postgres -e POSTGRES_PASSWORD=postgres -e POSTGRES_USER=postgres -p 127.0.0.1:5432:5432 -d postgres`

+After the container has started, connect to the DBMS and add the role 'hermes' with password 'pinguin' and create a database named 'hermesTest' with that user as owner.
+This is the default configuration of the sourcen and will allow you to run the tests.

+To configure PostgreSQL a bit easier we recommend the PgAdminIII [PgAdmin3](http://www.pgadmin.org/) tool.

+## Build
+Requirements: You should have gradle in version 2.4 installed!

+Yust switch to the sources folder and call:
+`gradle build`